-Table 5-8: CONDITIONAL INSPECTION - OVERTORQUE
+Table 5-10: CONDITIONAL INSPECTION - OVERTORQUE

+INSPECTION TASK DESCRIPTION ΓIAL

+MECH OTHER

+DATE:

-DATA REFERENCE INSPECTION TASK DESCRIPTION INITIAL MECH DATE: W.O FACILITY: OTHER FACILITY: REGISTRY NO.: TIME: SIGNATURE: An overtorque is an incident in which torsional loads greater than those permitted are applied to the helicopter dynamic system NOTE The torque values given in this section are those displayed by the torque indicator.
+NOTE The torque values given in this section are those displayed by the torque indicator.
 The FADEC/ECU will record torque values that are different.
 Refer to Chapter 76 for the relationship between these two values.
 To determine the engine (FADEC/ECU) torque, use the factor i.e. (Q × .8903) or (Q ÷1.123).

-Honeywell Light AFTER OVERTORQUE - 110 TO 120% Maintenance Manual HTS-900- 2-1D Perform the overtorque inspection per BHT-407-MM with the exception of powerplant inspections, which should be performed per HTS900-2-1D LMM Honeywell Light AFTER OVERTORQUE - ABOVE 120% Maintenance Manual for HTS900-2-1D Perform overtorque inspection per BHT-407-MM, with the exception of powerplant and freewheel assembly inspections, which should be performed per HTS900- 2-1D LMM.
+AFTER OVERTORQUE - 110 TO 120%

+Perform the overtorque inspection per BHT-407-MM with the exception of powerplant inspections, which should be performed per HTS900-2-1D LMM

+AFTER OVERTORQUE - ABOVE 120%

+Perform overtorque inspection per BHT-407-MM, with the exception of powerplant and freewheel assembly inspections, which should be performed per HTS900- 2-1D LMM.

 Record duration of each occurrence in the Engine Log Book.
 When accumulated time reaches 2 hours (7200 seconds), perform Overtorque Inspection, Chapter 72- 00-00 Table 27.

-AFTER OVERTORQUE - 110 TO 135% ICA-E407-789 Chapter 63 If metal is present on the engine chip detector, disassemble and conduct a detailed inspection of the engine gearbox including free-wheel clutch components.
+AFTER OVERTORQUE - 110 TO 135%

+If metal is present on the engine chip detector, disassemble and conduct a detailed inspection of the engine gearbox including free-wheel clutch components.

+DATE: DATE: